rackerlabs/design-system/_component_design/checkboxes.md

 Consider using the following best practices when you construct a checkbox group or single checkbox:

 - List checkbox options vertically, with one choice per line.
 If you must use a horizontal layout, consider using a selector strip.
 - Construct a checkbox input so that it is independent from all other inputs in the list.
-A selected checkbox does not de-select any other checkboxes.
+A selected checkbox does not deselect any other checkboxes.
-- When you want to enable the user to select or deselect all visible checkboxes in a list, use a header checkbox that when selected also selects all checkboxes in the list.
+- When you want to enable the user to select or deselect all visible checkboxes in a list, use a header checkbox that, when selected, also selects all checkboxes in the list.
 - In most cases, there is no default checkbox selected.
 However, if Rackspace recommends an option, make that option the default selection.

 Consider the following best practices when you label a checkbox option:

 - Use positive and active wording for option labels.
 Avoid negations such as **Don't send me more email**.
-Negative option labels indicate that the user must select the checkbox in order for something *not to happen*.
+Negative option labels indicate that the user must select the checkbox in order for something *to not happen*.
-- Write an option label so that a user understands what happens when the checkbox is selected, and what will *not* happen if the checkbox is not selected.
+- Write an option label so that a user understands what happens when the checkbox is selected, and what will *not* happen if the checkbox is *not* selected.
 If you can't write a clear label, use two radio buttons instead: one radio button for turning the feature on and one radio button for turning the feature off.
-Ensure you write clear labels for each of the two cases.
+Ensure that you write clear labels for each of the two cases.

 {% include note.html content="Allow users to select an option by clicking on the checkbox or the option label.
 A larger target is easier to click." %}